Quick Summary: Roaccutane & Hair Loss Insights

 Why Does Roaccutane Cause Hair Loss?

-The relationship between Roaccutane and hair loss isn’t entirely understood but is believed to be linked to how the drug affects the hair growth cycle.
+The relationship between Roaccutane and hair loss isn’t entirely understood, but it is believed to be linked to how the drug affects the hair growth cycle.
 Roaccutane may cause some hair follicles to enter the resting phase (telogen) earlier than normal, leading to increased hair shedding and thinning, known as telogen effluvium.2 This condition is typically temporary, with hair usually regrowing after the medication is stopped or the body adjusts to the treatment.

 Interesting Facts and Research